fallible-algebra/bevy_typst_textures/README.md

 Planned features:

 - Move typst compilation & rasterization to the async compute pool completely.
-- Support for standalone, non-archived typst files (useful for when the asset/system font features are enabled).
 - Support for loading of .tar.gz archives.
 - If/when `typst-as-lib` supports packages in the browser, support packages in the browser.
 - Optional resizing of rasterized Typst output before adding it to Bevy's asset management.